Other Names for this Disease

 Questions on this page

 Exhaustion is not considered a direct feature of Gardner syndrome.
 However, treatment of Gardner syndrome includes complete removal of the colon, which causes a change in bowel and dietary habits.
-This change can alter the absorption of nutrients and potentially lead to vitamin deficiencies that may affect how much energy one feels they have.
+This change can alter the absorption of nutrients and potentially lead to vitamin deficiencies that may impact energy levels.